ro-drick/Design-and-Implementation-of-a-Bank-System-Network-Design/README.md

 This project involves designing and implementing a robust and scalable network for **Radeon Company Ltd.**, a US-based organization that specializes in banking and insurance services.
 As the company seeks to expand into Africa, their first branch will be established in Nairobi, Kenya.
 The building assigned for their operations spans four stories, each floor housing multiple departments, as detailed below.

-We were tasked with planning and setting up a network that would cater to both wired and wireless users in all departments, while ensuring secure, efficient, and reliable communication across the network.
+I was tasked with planning and setting up a network that would cater to both wired and wireless users in all departments, while ensuring secure, efficient, and reliable communication across the network.

 <img src= "https://github.com/ro-drick/Design-and-Implementation-of-a-Bank-System-Network-Design/blob/main/bank-network.png"/>